ckeditor/ckeditor4-docs/guides/dev/features/tabindex/README.md

 ## Related Features

+Refer to the following resources for more information about accessibility in CKEditor:

+* The [Accessibility Support in CKEditor](#!/guide/dev_a11y) article explains CKEditor compliance with some well-known accessibility standards and gives an overview of available accessibility-related features.
-See the [Keyboard Shortcuts](#!/guide/dev_shortcuts) article for a complete list of keyboard shortcuts supported in CKEditor.
+* The [Keyboard Shortcuts](#!/guide/dev_shortcuts) article lists all keyboard shortcuts supported in CKEditor.